SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Transmute Force

 You can enact your will on reality with special powers a number of times a day equal to your proficiency bonus:
-• Constitution Saves: Use your Transmute Force to grant Superior Darkvision until the next long rest.
+• Constitution Saves: Use your Transmute Force to grant proficiency with Constitution Saves until the next long rest.
 • Elemental Resistance: Use your Transmute Force to grant resistance to acid, cold, fire, lightning, necrotic, poison and thunder damage until the end of your next long rest.
 • Fly: Use your Transmute Force to grant the ability of flight.
 • Heal: Use your Transmute Force to heal up to 6 targets.